How to Comparison Shop For Car Insurance After a Suspended License

 Having a suspended license is an unfortunate situation with all sorts of unwanted consequences.
 Whatever the cause and no matter how earnestly you strive to be a better driver and make more responsible decisions, the hard reality is that you are going to see a spike in your car insurance rates.
-Part 1 of this article describes steps to follow after your license is suspended, and Part 2 shows you how to comparison shop for better rates to save your budget.
+Here are steps to follow after your license is suspended and how to comparison shop for better rates to save your budget.

 Step 1: Step back and look at the big picture.
 While it’s true that having a suspended license is stressful and financially difficult, realize that it’s not the end of the world.

 By looking on the bright side, you’ll approach the process in a rational way and you won’t make hasty decisions going forward because you are still reeling.